Skip to main content

 “Vision is vital for a child’s development and promotes their overall wellbeing,” says Dr. King.
 “Having regular eye exams protects a child from a range of issues, allowing them to see their friends in school, learn effectively and prevent potentially sight and life threating conditions.”

 Given that 80 per cent of classroom learning is visual, a child’s eyes are an essential tool that should not be neglected.
 Vision problems that go undetected not only cause literacy challenges, but create academic, social and athletic performance barriers.

 “Connor could read but once he got glasses, he started reading all the time,” says Onnolee.
 “It accelerated his pace of learning and he was happier when using the iPad for educational games or doing puzzles.”

-The Ontario Association of Optometrists recommends children have their first eye exam at six months-old, another between the ages of two and five and annually thereafter, to ensure good vision and development.
+The Ontario Association of Optometrists recommends children have their first eye exam at six months-old, another at age three, and annually thereafter, to ensure good vision and development.
 In Ontario, eye exams are covered by OHIP for children up to 19 years-old.

 Connor is more confident wearing his glasses because he knows he can see everything around him properly and they enable him to perform to his best in school, in sports and at home.